 Beyond Financial Planning & Analysis, what makes a good Business Finance Consultant?

-Sound judgement, good with numbers and knows their way around excel sheets
+Sound judgement, good with numbers and knows their way around a spreadsheet.

 These are the top answers I got when I asked my friends and colleagues what they thought made a good business finance consultant (in addition to the assumed financial planning and analysis (FP&A) skills).

-However, business finance consultants go way beyond excel sheets and add real value to the business by being both a financial advisor and strategic business partner .
+However, business finance consultants go way beyond excel sheets and add real value to businesses by being both a financial advisor and strategic business partner .
 They are often critical to ensuring the growth and profitability that businesses are after.

 What should a good Business Finance Consultant do?

-Modern financial consultants not only help you understand your financial figures but also look beyond the excel sheets and accounting numbers.
+Modern financial consultants not only help you understand your financial figures but also look beyond the spreadsheets and accounting numbers.

 1. They get to know your business inside out.
 This is more important for small companies as they have their unique ways of operating.
 A financial business consultant gets an end-to-end view of the business and understands the key drivers, sales model and end objective of the business owner.